• Skip to primary navigation

 • Blog

-August 21, 2023 by Jonathan Leave a Comment
+August 21, 2023 by The Real Gardener

-Foraging elderberries from the elderberry bush offers a rewarding and fulfilling activity that connects you with nature and enables you to enjoy the numerous benefits of elderberry.
+Foraging the elderberry bush offers a rewarding and fulfilling activity that connects you with nature and enables you to enjoy the numerous benefits of elderberry.
 In this comprehensive guide, we explore how to easily identify elderberries, harvest them responsibly, discover their natural habitat, and explore the various uses for these versatile berries, including elderberry syrup.

 Unfortunately, my elderberries this year were infested with fruit fly larvae, meaning I never got to make jam.
 I left the bag open and on the counter overnight; that was not a good idea!